 Pollutants in the air, including smog and

-Chlorine from a swimming pool
+car exhaust, chlorine from a swimming pool.

 One solution is change shampoos.
 There